cabrel92/demo-k8s-mini/README.md

 Need a local Kubernetes cluster to quickly get to tinkering?
 Worry not, it is a mere `vagrant up` away.

-This repository holds a cluster template to obtain a simple setup from scratch.
+This repository contains a cluster template to obtain a simple setup from scratch.

 Two structure options: